The partial solar eclipse lit up South America on Sunday. Here are some stargazers' best photos of the event.

 Telescope service Slooh streamed the eclipse on Facebook.

 As ever, the eclipse looked a bit different through phone cameras.

 On Sunday Feb.
 26, spectators in the Southern Hemisphere, including Chile, Argentina and Angola, will be able to see a "ring of fire" in the sky.
-The annular eclipse, which occurs when most of the sun is obscured by the moon, will illuminate the sky with electrifying shades of red and orange, according to NASA.
+The annular eclipse, which occurs when most of the sun is obscured by the moon, will illuminate the sky with electrifying shades of red and orange,

 Unlike a total solar eclipse, an annular eclipse is different because the moon is too far from Earth to obscure the sun completely, leaving the sun's edges exposed.

 If you live in the viewing area, NASA warns it is the sun, after all, so it's essential to use a proper solar filter or an indirect viewing method during all phases of the eclipse to protect your eyes.